University of Nebraska Foundation announces campus grants

 University of Nebraska Central Administration

-The University of Nebraska Foundation is an independent, nonprofit organization that has connected the dreams and passions of donors to the mission of the university for more than 75 years.
-In 2011, donors gave a record $172 million in gifts for scholarships, academic programs, medical research and other priorities at the university.
-The foundation’s fundraising initiative, the Campaign for Nebraska: Unlimited Possibilities, concludes in 2014.
-For more information, visit campaignfornebraska.org.
+The University of Nebraska Foundation is an independent, nonprofit organization that has connected the dreams and passions of donors to the mission of the university for the past 75 years.
+In 2010, donors designated more than $136 million in gifts to scholarships, academic programs, medical research and other priorities at the university.
+The foundation’s current $1.2 billion fundraising initiative, the Campaign for Nebraska: Unlimited Possibilities, concludes in 2014.